Walter Monckton Keesey: Exhibitions

 Besides the Royal Academy for over 50 years, he also exhibited at the Royal Society of Painter-Etchers and Engravers (he had been an Associate of the RE since 1924); at Walker's Gallery, Bond Street; at Birmingham; and abroad.
-After his death, there was a retrospective exhibition at Cheltenham Art Gallery & Museum (1972) and another at the Oakwood Arts Centre, Maldon, Essex (1983).
+After his death, there was a retrospective exhibition at Cheltenham Art Gallery & Museum (1972) and another at Oakwood Arts Centre, Maldon, Essex (1983).